Who Might Need a Gastroscopy?

 How to pay

-You can self fund treatment at our Aylesbury hospital, or pay through medical insurance:
+You can self fund treatment, or pay through medical insurance:

 For those with an insurance policy which covers gastroscopy (many do).